Intermodal freight transport: Land bridges

 The term reverse land bridge refers to a micro land bridge from an east coast port (as opposed to a west coast port in the previous examples) to an inland destination.

-Planes
+Planes and aircraft

 Generally modern, bigger planes usually carry cargo in the containers.
 Sometimes even the checked luggage is first placed into containers, and then loaded onto the plane.
 Of course because of the requirement for the lowest weight possible (and very important, little difference in the viable mass point), and low space, specially designed containers made from lightweight material are often used.
 Due to price and size, this is rarely seen on the roads or in ports.
 However, large transport aircraft make it possible to even load standard container(s), or use standard sized containers made of much lighter materials like titanium or aluminium.